 It’s officially spring-y in our part of the world.
-Sure, technically spring started over a month ago, but we all know that means nothing in Alberta.
-But now, the snow is almost gone (for now!), there are buds on the trees, and the birds are chirping.
-Plus, you can walk outside without a jacket!
-With this start of a new, more alive season, and given that so many of us are stuck in our homes, many of us have taken to doing some thorough spring cleaning.
+The snow is melting, there are buds on the trees, and the birds are chirping.
+Plus, you can walk outside without a jacket (as long as the wind behaves)!
+With this start of a new, more alive season, many of us have taken to doing some thorough spring cleaning.
 But have you remembered your tech?

 Spring Cleaning your Inbox

 Even if you aren’t an email hoarder (you may need to reference those cat memes your co-worker emailed you in 2008 at a later date, after all), your inbox (or inboxes) could probably use a little tidying up.
 Unsubscribe from email lists that you no longer want.
 Apply rules to incoming emails, to sort them better.
 That way, you can have folders from retailers, family, coworkers, etc., to organize your inbox.
 Add interesting extensions, like Dropbox, to your email now, so things like flight information are easier to save.
 And if your email inboxes are in a particularly bad state, you can find online tools that will make the tidying process even easier.

 Spring Clean your Photos

 In the past, there was only one thing to do with photos – you got them printed and then you put them in a book, and there they were.
 Now they are saved on the cloud and accessible from anywhere; and we can even print them into glossy books online.
 However, there were many years where we straddled the two worlds and our digital photos were saved in a million different places.
 If you’re anything like me, a lot of those places – like external hard drives – are now gone, and with them, a whole lot of memories.